-- H5.7.4.11.1 The watercourses within the Secondary Plan area are part of the Natural HeritageSystem and as noted above, the corridor width will be determined as part of the Subwatershed Impact Study and will contain the watercourse, associated hazards and buffer. - H5.7.4.11.2 The corridor widths for Headwater drainage features will be determined as part of the Subwatershed Impact Study. - H5.7.4.11.3 Schedule H5 illustrates locations where regulated watercourses and headwater drainage features may be suitable for relocation.
+H5.7.4.11.1 The watercourses within the Secondary Plan area are part of the Natural Heritage System and as noted above, the corridor width will be determined as part of the Subwatershed Impact Study and will contain the watercourse, associated hazards and buffer.

+- H5.7.4.11.2 The location of Headwater Drainage Features identified for protection or conservation, and the width of associated buffers will be determined as part of the Subwatershed Impact Study. - H5.7.4.11.3 Schedule H5 illustrates locations where regulated watercourses and headwater drainage features may be suitable for relocation.
+In some cases, the conceptual relocation area has been illustrated on Schedule H5 based on the preliminary work undertaken in the Scoped Subwatershed Study ("Relocated") and in other cases, the matter has been left to the Subwatershed Impact Study ("Potential Relocation").
 Where relocation occurs, the feature should be moved to an area where its form and function can be replicated and it is contiguous with other natural features where possible, in order to provide overall benefit to the natural heritage feature and the wildlife that use and inhabit them.
-Final determination as to whether the relocation is appropriate will be determined through the Subwatershed Impact Study submitted as part of a development application and should be further supported by a Natural Channel Design Brief at the detailed design stage which will generally include: - Details related to the natural channel design principles applied to the detailed design of the watercourse; - b) Fluvial geomorphological analysis of the proposed watercourse design; - c) Rationale for selection of plantings within the riparian zone and floodplain; - d) Details regarding any enhancements proposed within the adjacent watercourse; - e) Detailed hydrologic and hydraulic analyses of proposed watercourse and hydraulic structures to demonstrate impacts to floodplains, and freeboard under proposed conditions, maintenance of riparian storage postdevelopment; - f) Detailed groundwater analysis to demonstrate that the groundwater seepage function can be replicated in proposed condition - g) Detailed assessment of impacts of proposed watercourse to aquatic habitat and fish species; and - h) Detailed design of the drainage for proposed watercourse and corridor. - H5.7.4.11.4 As shown on Schedule H5, a headwater drainage feature which is located northeast of the Steeles Avenue and Trafalgar Road intersection is associated with a small wetland.
-The Subwatershed Impact Study prepared as part of the development application will further assess this feature in accordance with the management recommendations of the Scoped Subwatershed Study..
-As also identified in H5.7.4.13.2, a determination will be made through the Subwatershed Impact Study as to whether to retain the headwater drainage feature and wetland in their current location with appropriate buffers or to relocate and replicate them in a different location addressing the requirements in H5.7.4.11.3.
+Final determination as to whether the relocation is appropriate will be determined through the Subwatershed Impact Study ("Potential Relocation") submitted in accordance with Section H5.8 as part of a development application and should be further supported by a Natural Channel Design Brief at the detailed design stage which will generally include: - a) Details related to the natural channel design principles applied to the detailed design of the watercourse; - b) Fluvial geomorphological analysis of the proposed watercourse design; - c) Rationale for selection of plantings within the riparian zone and floodplain; - d) Details regarding any enhancements proposed within the adjacent watercourse; - e) Detailed hydrologic and hydraulic analyses of proposed watercourse and hydraulic structures to demonstrate impacts to floodplains, and freeboard under proposed conditions, maintenance of riparian storage postdevelopment; - f) Detailed groundwater analysis to demonstrate that the groundwater seepage function can be replicated in proposed condition - g) Detailed assessment of impacts of proposed watercourse to aquatic habitat and fish species; and - h) Detailed design of the drainage for proposed watercourse and corridor. - H5.7.4.11.4 As shown on Schedule H5, a headwater drainage feature which is located northeast of the Steeles Avenue and Trafalgar Road intersection is associated with a wetland.
+The Subwatershed Impact Study prepared as part of the development application will be required to further assess this feature in accordance with the management recommendations of the Scoped Subwatershed Study.
+As also identified in H5.7.4.13.2, a determination will be made through the Subwatershed Impact Study as to whether to retain the headwater drainage feature and wetland in their current location with appropriate buffers or to relocate and replicate them in a different location addressing the requirements in H5.7.4.11.3 and the requirements of the management recommendations of the Scoped Subwatershed Study.